vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 > Or buy it inexpensive second hand if you want to find out this is something for you.

-Make sure the hardware has at least 8 GB RAM and 64 GB SSD hard disk space to install Home Assistant on and have enough space to install also other related applications.
+Make sure the hardware has at least 8 GB RAM and 64 GB SSD hard disk space to install Home Assistant on and have enough space for related applications as well.

-Computer stores or on sites, like Ebay, they sell refurbished computers, mostly they get them in bulk from companies.
+Computer stores or online sites, like Ebay, they sell refurbished computers, mostly they get them in bulk from companies.
-Clean them, upgrade the memory or hard disk and sell them.
+They clean them, upgrade the memory and/or hard disk and sell them.
-These computers are not the newest but have enough power and can run for another few years without any problem.
+These computers aren’t the newest but have enough power and with the small upgrade can run for another few years without any problem.
 This is an affordable way to buy/upgrade hardware to test HA on.

 ### Desktop